Austoonzzz/nexone-rlp-scripts/README.md

 - Download and install the **legacy Tampermonkey extension** for Chrome from this link:
   [Tampermonkey Legacy for Chrome](https://chromewebstore.google.com/detail/tampermonkey-legacy/lcmhijbkigalmkeommnijlpobloojgfn).

-- **Note:** The legacy version is required for compatibility with our limitations with our staff server.
+- **Note:** The legacy version is required for compatibility due to limitations with our staff server.
 - After installation, you should see the Tampermonkey icon in the top-right corner of your browser.

 ### 2. Install Scripts